linslin/angular-odm/readme.md

 ```

 #### model.countAll();
-Will count all record of a model in database.
+Function will count all records of a model in database.

 > {Number}